 Zettelkasten, Roam, Obsidian, RemNote, Notion and Co

 I am a professor, based in an institute of computer science.
 In addition to my regular lectures on data analysis and mathematical modelling, I offer three seminars helping senior students and young scientists with scientific writing, writing grant proposals and a seminar on productivity, time and project management.
-Taking “smart notes” did not play a role in my seminars, until the renewed interest in the Zettelkasten technique, evergreen notes, and apps like Roam Research, Obsidian, RemNote and Notion created quite a stir in the Internet.
+Taking “smart notes” did not play a role in my seminars, until the renewed interest in the Zettelkasten technique, evergreen notes, and apps like Agenda, Roam Research, Obsidian, RemNote and Notion created quite a stir in the Internet.
 I decided to have a go at using those techniques and apps, some of the conclusions I like to share here.

 A short history

 The origin of the Zettelkasten technique is usually attributed to Niklas Luhmann, who had a system of small cards (Zettel) and slipboxes (Kasten) to collect notes and link them through a numbering system.
 He used this system quite successfully to write research papers and books.
 The key ideas of note taking using the Zettelkasten technique are